jasp-stats/jasp-desktop/Resources/Help/preferences/prefsresults.md

 ### Image background colour

 This option let's you toggle the background colour of plots between white and transparant.
 You may find this especially useful when copying and/or pasting plots.

-### Font
-Here you can specify which font will be used by the analysis result panel.
-Default is Lucida Grande.
-If you want the default font of your system, click on the 'Use default font' checkbox.